 Lifetime does this in two ways.

 Secondly, your regular income is insured for life.
-Even if your capital is depleted, Lifetime’s insurance continues paying your fortnightly income for as long as you live.
-Your savings plus net investment returns minus income payments are always available and will be paid to your estate should you pass away.
+Even if you eventually drawdown all your capital, Lifetime’s insurance continues paying your fortnightly income for as long as you live.
+Your account balance (your savings plus net investment returns minus income payments) is available to you at any time and will be paid to your estate should you pass away.

 How does Lifetime keep my savings secure?

 Lifetime is designed to protect your capital and make it last as long as possible.

 The Public Trust (a Crown Entity) is the supervisor and custodian of the Lifetime Income Fund.
 When you invest with Lifetime, your savings are deposited into a Public Trust Lifetime Income Nominees bank account.
 The Public Trust invests your savings with the investment managers of the balanced fund (Vanguard, ANZ, NZX, and Harbour Asset Management) in the assets stated in the Product Disclosure Statement.
 The Public Trust supervises the administration of your capital at all times.
 Lifetime can only withdraw capital from your investment account in the event of; making Lifetime Withdrawal Benefit payments to you, paying the fees and tax on your investment, or if you instruct Lifetime to withdraw all or part of your investment.
 The dual roles of Lifetime as manager and the Public Trust as supervisor add an extra layer of investor security to the Lifetime Income Fund.

 As a fund manager, Lifetime is monitored by the Financial Markets Authority (FMA).
 Lifetime reports to the FMA every month on its financial performance and management of investors’ money.